 Ensure you’re aware of what you can and cannot recycle, so you’re not putting anything in that can’t be processed.
 The great thing about a lot of products nowadays is that the green garden waste recycling logo is visible on everything that can be recycled, helping make the process easier for everyone!
 It’s still a good idea to do some of your own research to ensure you’re fully aware of the recycling steps taken by your town or city.

 If you’re on a journey of helping the environment and are only just learning to recycle, firstly, well done to you.
 Ensuring you follow our tips will mean you are helping the environment one step at a time.
 If you try to recycle something every single day, whether it’s scrap paper or food packaging, every little helps.

-If you’d like more information on recycling, or you’re looking to dispose of a large amount of waste and aren’t sure how to recycle in the best way, why not get in touch with a member of the Skip It team today- we’ll be happy to help!
-For more information, visit our contact page or give us a call on 01273 418648.
+If you’d like more information on garden waste recycling, or you’re looking to dispose of a large amount of waste and aren’t sure how to recycle in the best way, why not get in touch with a member of the Skip It team today- we’ll be happy to help!
+For more information, visit our contact page or give us a call on 01273 608711.